MCP Phase 1 — four-shape interactivity (2026-04-24)

 INSERT INTO tools (tenant_id, slug, enabled, kind)

-- Lookup -- Retrieves the tool via the resolver (
+1. **Lookup** -- Retrieves the tool via the resolver (`resolveToolForTenant(slug, tenantId)`), picking up any `tenant_custom` or overlay rows.

-requiredPermission, verifies the caller has it.
-Ifpermission_policy: "always_ask", emits atool.needs_approvalevent and waits for atool.approvedevent (chat surfaces the approval prompt). - Input validation -- Parses raw input through the tool's Zod schema (code-defined) or
+3. **Input validation** -- Parses raw input through the tool's Zod schema (code-defined) or `FieldDefinition[]`-derived Zod (tenant_custom).

 function getUserFacingToolSet(permissions?: AppPermission[], tenantSlug?: string): ToolSet {